CartoDB/mobile-sdk/doc/getting_started.md

   - Replace `YOUR_LICENSE_KEY` with your [Mobile App API Key](#registering-your-app)

   - Define the first layer of the map, which will be the basemap layer.
-This is a vector map layer, which requires that you load and define styles in the assets of this layer.
 You can also add other map layers once a basemap is configured

 #### Example